WHY INTERFAITH COOPERATION MATTERS

 Faith has always been an important part of the mission and programming of the University YMCA.
 The Y has become a hub for student-led initiatives and community engagement around issues of faith, ethics, justice and equality.
 In 2008, staff proposed and the University YMCA's Board of Governors approved a set of new program initiatives, including Faith and Justice as a point of emphasis for our programming.

 Recognizing that for many people their faith calls them to servie and work for justice, Y staff work to generate programs which connect faith with justice issues.
-The Y's building is often used to host to interfaith action projects, as an example a Faithful Friends event organized near Thanksgiving brought members of Jewish, Muslim, and Christian congregations together to package meals for families in our community.
+The Y's building is often used to host interfaith action projects, as an example a Faithful Friend event organized near Thanksgiving brought memebers of Jewish, Muslim, and Christian congregations together to package meals for families in our community.

 The Y is recognized as a safe, thoughtful interfaith space by both campus and community members.
 Following the tragic events of 911, the Y was an essential gathering place to talk, process and pray for students and faculty of all faiths.